kloudmate/km-agent/README.md

 - 🎯 **Multi-Platform Support**: Native support for various deployment environments
 - 📈 **Real-time Dashboards**: Unique agent identification for centralized monitoring

+### Supported OpenTelemetry Components

+The KloudMate Agent includes a set of OpenTelemetry Collector components including receivers, processors, exporters, and extensions.
+For a complete list of all supported components with description and documentation links, see the [Supported Components Documentation](internal/shared/COMPONENTS.md).

 ### Installation

 Choose your environment and run the appropriate installation command: